BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

 \subsection{The linear functionals}

 Here, we define Lyapunov functionals that assist in the proof of global existence to system~\eqref{eq:system_Lagrangian}.
-From now on and up to Lemma~\ref{Lemmauinfsup}, the analysis will concern any given approximate solution $(u^\nu,v^\nu)$ with $\nu$ fixed, and we will omit the $\nu$ dependence for simplicity.
+From now on and until Lemma~\ref{Lemmauinfsup}, the analysis will concern any given approximate solution $(u^\nu,v^\nu)$ with $\nu$ fixed, and we will omit the $\nu$ dependence for simplicity.

 Fix a time $t$ at which no wave interaction occurs and different from times steps $t^n$.
 Let $\mathcal{J}(t)$ be the set of fronts that exist at time $t$ in the approximate solution constructed in Subsection~\ref{S2.3}.
 This consists of the fronts contained in $(0,M)$ together with the standby fronts that reached the boundary at times $\tau$, $\tau\le t$.